jedrzejginter/next-fbt/packages/next-fbt-core/readme.md

 ---

-<small>Sine this package is for internal use, no documentation and support will be provided.</small>
+_Since this package is for internal use, no documentation and support will be provided._